projectsveltos/sveltos/docs/events/examples/sveltos_crossplane_gitops_bridge_pattern.md

 ## How does it work?

 To achieve the **GitOps Bridge Pattern**, a GitOps controller such as ArgoCD or Flux is deployed in the Sveltos **management cluster**.
 The YAML manifests (described in the sections below) are stored in a Git repository.
 The GitOps controller continuously monitors this repository and automatically applies any changes, ensuring the manifests in the Sveltos **management cluster** are always in sync with Git.
 This approach guarantees that the add-on deployments for **managed clusters** are **versioned** and **auditable**.
-Sveltos uses the updated resources to take care of the add-on deployment across the** managed clusters**.
-Sveltos has integration with Flux; for more information, take a look [here](../../use_cases/use_case_gitops.md).
+Sveltos uses the updated resources to take care of the add-on deployment across the **managed clusters**.
+Sveltos has an integration with Flux; for more information, take a look [here](../../use_cases/use_case_gitops.md).

-## Workflows
+As part of the flow, **Crossplane** provisions the required **infrastructure** (e.g., IAM Role), and once ready, **Sveltos** observes it.
+Sveltos pre-instantiates the manifests deployed and performs actions only when the required infrastructure is ready.
+For more details about how the `EventSource` and `EventTrigger` work, have a look [here](../addon_event_deployment.md).

 ### GitOps